 Yes, your C-Section recovery at home can be a challenge, but it doesn’t have to be.
 With a little recovery planning and understanding what it takes to fully heal properly you can have a recovery at home that is quicker, easier and a lot less painful.

 When I was recovering at home after my first C-Section not only did I have a lot of pain, I underestimated the C-Section recovery timeline and how long it would take to fully recover.
 But my biggest challenge was fatigue.
-I couldn’t get enough sleep.
-Those 2-3 hour feedings were draining and they certainly affected the quality of bonding.
+I couldn’t get enough sleep and I don´t know why.
+What really helped me after a while of not getting enough sleep were these sleep better tips, if you are going through the same thing, then try them out.

 There are many c-section challenges that you can encounter when you get home however these are some of the most common challenges and a few remedies that may help for making those first few weeks at home a lot less challenging and your time with baby a lot more enjoyable.